Get a student from IT Technology as an intern

 New ideas | New angles | New knowledge

-An internship agreement is a wonderful opportunity to resolve concrete tasks and at the same time meet an almost educated IT Technologist who is able to look at the company’s areas of work with a different set of eyes.
+An intern is a wonderful opportunity to resolve concrete tasks and at the same time meet an almost educated IT Technologist who is able to look at the company’s areas of work with a different set of eyes.

 Internships are in the fourth semester, after 1 ½ years of study.